elmeunick9/UPBGE-CommunityAddon/README.md

 * API Reference and Tutorials: [http://coredoc.royalwebhosting.net/](http://coredoc.royalwebhosting.net/)
 * Blenderartists thread: [Here](https://blenderartists.org/forum/showthread.php?413239-UPBGE-s-Community-Addon)

 _The documentation generator files are included in the repository.
-To build with Sphix, check the folders readme._
+To build with Sphinx, check the folders readme._

 ## Features
 * Premade components for movement, control and media playback.
 (Most are simply wrappers to functions of the Python API)